 2. Blue Green Algae

-Blue green algae may sound scary, but it’s such a magical salt water plant, chalk full of essential nutrients.
+Blue green algae may sound scary, but it’s such a magical salt water plant, chock full of essential nutrients.
 Containing protein, B vitamins, and iron, this special variety of algae has been used to increase memory and energy in addition to treating various health ailments including depression, anxiety, and ADHD.

 How to Use: Take as a supplement, whip into a salad dressing, add to smoothies, or enjoy in this Vegan Spirulina Cauliflower Side.